Innovative Communications Alliance: Joint solutions

-The Carrier Hosted Unified Communications Solution is an integration of the Nortel Communication Server 2000 softswitch with Microsoft Office Communications Server 2000 and Exchange Server 2007 Unified Messaging, to provide instant messaging, voice services, video conferencing, and other multimedia services.
+The Carrier Hosted Unified Communications Solution combines the Nortel Communication Server 2000 softswitch with Microsoft Office Communications Server 2000 and Exchange Server 2007 Unified Messaging to provide instant messaging, voice services, video conferencing, and other multimedia services.

-As of January, 2007, British and Dutch Royal Dutch Shell had deployed approximate 2,000 Nortel phones to work with Microsoft Office Communicator client.
+As of January 2007, British and Dutch Royal Dutch Shell had deployed approximate 2,000 Nortel phones to work with the Microsoft Office Communicator client.

 ASUSteK Computer is using unified communications solutions from Nortel and Microsoft for its internal communications.